 A 1998 Louisiana Tech University graduate with a Bachelor of Science degree in Marketing, Cordaro served three seasons as Director of Marketing for his alma mater's baseball program.
 Cordaro also served as color analyst for radio broadcasts.
 He concurrently worked as general manager of the property management department for Today's Realty, Inc. Cordaro is a 1991 graduate of Ruston, La., High School.

-A native of Ruston, La., Cordaro (46), and his wife, Sara, have three sons, Gavin (24), Collin (16) and Cass (11).
-In addition to being an active member in area chamber and business associations, Cordaro serves on the Regional Advisory Council of the ALS Association Mid-American chapter; is a Combined Health Agencies Drive director; is currently President of Omaha West Rotary Club; serves on the Boys Town Boosters, is a member of the CHI Health Midlands Hospital Charitable Council; and is on the Omaha Sports Commission board of directors.
-He also serves on several Minor League Baseball and Pacific Coast League committees led by the MiLB Diversity Committee.
-Cordaro collects and enjoys all things Star Wars and is an avid music follower.
-In the 1990's he played drums professionally with Stonybridge, Pummel and Squint and recently join a local cover band, The Drawing Board.
+A native of Ruston, La., Cordaro (47), and his wife, Sara, have three sons, Gavin (25), Collin (17) and Cass (12).
+In addition to being an active member in area chamber and business associations, Cordaro serves on the Regional Advisory Council of the ALS Association Mid-American chapter; is a Combined Health Agencies Drive director; is past-president of Omaha West Rotary Club; serves on the Boys Town Boosters, is a member of the CHI Health Midlands Hospital Charitable Council; and is on the Omaha Sports Commission board of directors.
+He also serves on several Minor League Baseball and Pacific Coast League committees.
+In addition to baseball, Cordaro enjoys the New Orleans Saints, Chicago Cubs, Kansas City Royals and all-things Star Wars.
+Cordaro is also an avid music follower and in the 1990's he played drums professionally with Stonybridge, Pummel and Squint and now plays in a local cover band, The Drawing Board.